terzievk/cityMap/README.md

 - If you have a data structures and algorithms problem, binary search and/or hash tables.

+### whats my data structure
-Based on the last close to universal certainty, I picked my adjacency list to be of type
+#explain why I picked my adjacency list to be of type
 ```
   using Node = std::string;
   using Distance = int;